TamasPalfi/Mock-Up/Deliverable.md

 Steps:
 1. Create a new `Member` object and a new `Post` object.
 2. Use the created objects from #1 as parameters in order to create a new `Image` object.
+3. Verify that the `Image` object has successfully been added to the `Image` table by checking the count (given empty database, after creation it will equal 1).
+4. Test that the `Image` object is the same instance as the `Image` built through the API's `create` call.

-Note: There is another another image variable that is a temporary photo file object created in order to test for comparisons.
+Note: There is another image variable that is a temporary photo file object created in order to test for comparisons.
-      Assert Statements:
-      - Test that the image variable is the same instance/object as that image built through the API's create call.
-      - Test that the object count is equal to one, ensuring no duplicate creation.

 ***Test Case #2: Creating an Image***

-Description:
+Description: This case tests that the creation of an 'Image' object works by adding a new 'Image' to the database.
+Same as *Test Case #1* but ensures that the API `create` call successfully adds data to the database.

 Steps:

-Case 2: Creating Image Test # 2
-   This case tests that the creation of an image actually works by adding the new image to the database.
-It is essentially the same as      test case #1, but is ensuring that our API create call adds data to the database

-   Assert Statements:
+1. Follow Steps 1 - 2 from *Test Case #1*.
+2. Verify that the `Image` object has successfully been added to the `Image` table by checking the count - which should now equal 2.
-      - Test that the image variable is the same instance/object as that image built through our API's create call.
+3. Test that the `Image` object is the same instance as the `Image` built through the API's `create` call.
-      - Test that the object count is equal to two.
-Basically, to ensure our first test case actually added to the database.

 ***Test Case #3: Retrieving Image Attribute***

-Description:
+Description: This case tests that a `Image` attribute can be retrieved.

 Steps:

-Case 3: Getting Image attribute
-  This case tests that the API get call works as intended to retrieve the Image data for a specific attribute.
-We will test that the     original_image_id matches to what is in the database.
-It works by first creating the respective Member and Post Objects with that the   Image object uses as parameters for creation.
-We then get the original_image_id and do an assert statement to ensure they are equal.

-  Assert Statements:
-      - Test that the original_image_id recieved from GET call is actually the ID specified.
+1. Create a new `Member` object and `Post` object using .
+2. Create a new `Image` object using the above as parameters.
+3. Retrieve the `Image` `id`.
+4. Verify that the original_image `id` matches the `id` retrieved from the `get` call.

 ***Test Case# 4: Setting Image Attribute***

-Description:

-Case 4: Setting Image attribute
-   This case tests that the API set call works as intended to update the associated attribute field for the Image object to be changed.
-It works by first creating the respective Member and Post Objects with that the Image object uses as parameters for creation.
-Then,    a new image ID is set and this is compared to the associated original_image_id that is retrieved from the database.

-   Assert Statements:
+Description: This case tests that a change in an `Image's` attribute shows in the database.

+Steps:
+1. Create a new `Member` object and `Post` object using .
+2. Create a new `Image` object using the above as parameters.
+3. Set a new `Image` `id`.
-      -Test that the updated original_image_id was reflected in the database and is equivalent.
+4. Verify that the `id` value retrieved from the database is equivalent to the value that was set.

 ***Test Case# 5: Deleting Image Attribute***

-Description:

-Case 5: Deleting Image attribute
-   This case tests that the API delete call works as intended to remove the associated Image is removed from the database.
-After            creation of the image, we do an assert statement to see that the image is in the database.
-We then delete the image with the use of    it's orignal_image_id.
-Finally, we check to see that the database is empty as it should be

-   Assert Statements:
+Description: This case tests that an `Image` is successfully removed from the database.

+Steps:
+1. Create a new `Image` object.
+2. Verify it's existence in the database with an assert statement, check that count = 1.
+2. Delete the `Image` object using it's `id`.
-      -Test that the number of Image objects in database is 1 after creation.
+3. Verify that the database is empty, count = 0.

 #### Filter Test Cases

 ***Test Case #1: Creating a Filter Object***

-Description:

-Case 1: Creating a Filter Object
-   This case tests that the creation of an Filter object works as intended.
-It works by creating a member, post, and image object first,    and using those created objects as parameters to make an Filter object.
-There is another filter variable that is essentially a          temporary photo filter object created to test for comparisons.
+Description: This case tests that the creation of a `Filter` object works as intended.

-   Assert Statements:
+Steps:
+1. Create a `Member`, `Post` and `Image` object.
+2. Using the above objects as parameters, create a `Filter` object.
+3. Verify that the object count is equal to 1 (given an empty database).
+Ensure no duplicate.
-      - Test that the filter variable is the same instance/object as that filter built through our API's create call.
+4. Verify that the `Filter` is the same instance/object as the `Filter` build through the API's `create` call.
-      - Test that the object count is equal to one.
-Basically, to ensure create didn't make a duplicate.

  ***Test Case #2: Setting a Filter Attribute***

- Description:

- Case 2: Setting a Filter Object's Attribute
-   This case test that the updating of a filter object works as intended.
-We will be testing it by changing the filter_id attribute and    ensuring that it is changed in the database as well.
+ Description: This case tests that the updating of a `Filter` object works as intended.

-   Assert Statements:
+ Steps:
+1. Create a `Member`, `Post` and `Image` object.
+2. Using the above objects as parameters, create a `Filter` object.
+3. Set a new `Filter` `id`.
-      - Test that the updated filter_id was reflected in the database and is equivalent.
+3. Test that the updated `Filter` `id` is equivalent to the `id` retrieved from the database.

 ### Important Cases and Edge Cases